MOOCs: What we have learned, emerging themes and what next

 The 130 delegates included senior managers and policy makers in higher education, as well as other stakeholders and innovators in both the public and private sectors.

-The event is was collaboration between the University of London International Programmes, the Leadership Foundation for Higher Education’s international team and the Observatory on Borderless Higher Education.
+The event was collaboration between the University of London International Programmes, the Leadership Foundation for Higher Education’s international team and the Observatory on Borderless Higher Education.

 Presentations from the day and interviews with attendees can be viewed below (click on ‘playlist’ to view the full list).
 More will be added as they are available: